maxonthegit/PPspliT/README.md

   original slide match its original slide number.
   * Operates with native PowerPoint shapes: the slides produced after the split are derived from the original presentation and still contain editable shapes.
-  * Format agnostic: since the final product is still a slide deck, you can export it to any document format for which you have a virtual printer or file converter installed.
+  * Format-agnostic: since the final product is still a slide deck, you can export it to any document format for which you have a virtual printer or file converter installed.
 PDF is implicitly supported, as PowerPoint has been including an export function to this format for a few years now.